SATZEL02/noise-sleep_tracker_app/README.md

 ## To Do

 * Add user validation feature in case any authorized person accesses database
-* Add feature to give average weekly sleep duration and so on
+* Add feature to give average weekly sleep duration